Euthynnus pelamis, Katsuwonus pelamis

 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 To try and address this, Intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 This stock is managed and assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 There remain large data deficiencies in most tuna and billfish fisheries, particularly with regards to fine scale spatial and temporal data for both target and especially for vulnerable bycatch species.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.

-Despite the absence of evidence that the eastern stock is overexploited, but considering the lack of quantitative findings for the eastern stock assessment, and pending the submission of additional data (including on FADs and on the ongoing tagging programme) which are necessary to improve the stock assessment, the scientific committee recommends that the catch and effort levels do not exceed the level of 2012-2013 catch or effort.
+For eastern skipjack, no reliable estimate of the maximum sustainable yield (MSY) could be provided.
+It is unlikely that the eastern skipjack stock is overexploited, but it is possible that current catches are at or even above MSY.
+There is no evidence of a fall in yield, or in the average weight of individuals captured.
+No projections are available to indicate the effect of current catches on this stock, but they are continually increasing and are above scientific recommendations.
+The scientific committee recommends that the catch and effort levels do not exceed the level of 2012-2013 catch or effort, but 2018 catch is 29% above this level.
 In addition, increasing harvests and fishing effort for skipjack could lead to involuntary consequences for other species that are caught in combination with skipjack in certain fisheries (particularly juveniles of yellowfin and bigeye).
-For the West Atlantic, catches should not be allowed to exceed the MSY.
 There is concern regarding uncertainties which the underreporting of skipjack catches may have on the perception of the state of the stocks - estimates of the unreported catches of some purse seiners have increased since 2006 and may have exceeded 20,000 t for the three main species of tropical tunas.
 In spite of this advice, and attempts by the scientific committee to develop a Harvest Control Rule (HCR) for the eastern stock, no TAC (Total Allowable Catch) or HCR is in place for skipjack.

 The following measures are in place for bigeye, skipjack and yellowfin: